zonemaster/zonemaster/docs/internal-documentation/maintenance/SystemTesting.md

 2. Acceptance testing through Zonemaster CLI

-   ...
-Test each new entry in the zonemaster-cli and zonemaster-engine components.
+   Test each new entry in the Changes files of *Zonemaster CLI* and *Zonemaster Engine*.

+4. Acceptance testing through Zonemaster Backend

+   Test each new entry in the Changes file of *Zonemaster Backend*.

-3. Acceptance testing through Zonemaster GUI
+4. Acceptance testing through Zonemaster GUI

-   ...
-Test each new entry in the zonemaster-gui, zonemaster-backend and zonemaster-engine components.
+   Test each new entry in the Changes file of *Zonemaster GUI*.